Shef-AI/guy-sheffieldai.github.io/_pages/open-source.md

   overlay_image: /assets/images/banner.jpg
 ---

 This is a list of open source software and open data provided by researchers at the University of Sheffield.
-If you would like to add a resource here please contact <ai-admin@sheffield.ac.uk>.